 - Prove you need financial assistance with your heating costs.

 - Be a Rhode Island resident.

 The low-income guidelines are based on a percentage of the Federal Poverty Level (FPL).
 This level is set by the government annually.
 To apply, you can be a tenant or homeowner.
 If an adult household member currently receives other government assistance benefits, such as Temporary Assistance for Needy Families (TANF), program eligibility may be automatically granted.

-To learn more about LIHEAP program requirements, download and review our comprehensive guide.
+To learn more about LIHEAP, download and review our comprehensive guide.

 How to Apply for LIHEAP in Rhode Island